-B. Custodial Main Storage Room:
+B. Facilities Main Storage Room:

-- The Custodial Main Storage Room will store bulk supplies and equipment for building maintenance purposes and it will also store building replacement materials for that particular building (e.g. extra stock for ceiling panels, carpet tiles etc.). - Main Storage Room Size: should be 10' x 20' (200 sq. ft.) minimum. - The Custodial Main Storage does not replace a Custodial Closet for that particular floor/area.
-The Custodial Main Storage is in addition to the Custodial Closet requirements.
-Should the layout of the Building require these to be combined for a particular floor/area, the size of the combined room shall be 264 sq. ft. minimum. - Storage location: Near an elevator and normally placed in the lower levels of the facility. - Shelving: Reinforced shelving that is wall mounted along one entire wall. - Provide adequate ventilation with an exhaust grill in the upper wall or ceiling. - Electrical: Several GFCI outlets to charge battery-operated equipment. - Lighting: Install two sets of two fluorescent tube-ceiling lights.
+- The Facilities Main Storage Room will store bulk supplies and equipment for building maintenance purposes and it will also store building replacement materials for that particular building (e.g. extra stock for ceiling panels, carpet tiles etc.). - The Facilities Main Storage Room should not include boilers, water heaters, electrical panels, similar mechanical or electrical equipment, or roof access. - Facilities Main Storage Room Size: should be 10' x 20' (200 sq. ft.) minimum. - The Facilities Main Storage does not replace a Custodial Closet for that particular floor/area.
+The Facilities Main Storage is in addition to the Custodial Closet requirements.
+Should the layout of the Building require these to be combined for a particular floor/area, the size of the combined room shall be 264 sq. ft. minimum. - Storage location: Near an elevator and normally placed in the lower levels of the facility. - Shelving: Reinforced shelving that is wall mounted along one entirewall. - Provide adequate ventilation with an exhaust grill in the upper wall orceiling. - Electrical: Several GFCI outlets to charge battery-operated equipment. - Lighting: Install two sets of two fluorescent tube-ceiling lights.

-C. Custodial Doors:
+C. Doors:

 - Comply with Design Standard for Door Hardware. - Door Swing and Space Implications: doors should open outward to gain maximum square footage.
-If the door opens inward, re-design the closet/main storage by adding the square footage the door occupies to the total square footage of the closet/main storage. - Door Size: - Custodial Closet: Door should be 36 inches minimum. - > Custodial Main Storage: Door should be 42 inches minimum. - Provide Hollow Metal door and door frames per Design Standard for Doors and Door Frames.
-Door should have a vent and a Stainless Steel armor plate on push side of door. - Door Signage: Provide Room Sign for all Custodial Spaces on wall side adjacent to door lever.
+Doors to Custodial and Facilities Main Storage Room spaces to swing outward.
+If this cannot be accomplished, the size of the room shall be increased by ten square feet. - Door Size: - Custodial Closet: Door should be 36 inches minimum. - Facilities Main Storage: Door should be 42 inches minimum. - Provide Hollow Metal door and door frames per Design Standard for Doors and Door Frames.
+Door should have a vent and a Stainless Steel armor plate and kick plate on push side of door. - Door Signage: Provide Room Sign for all Custodial and Facilities Main Storage Room Spaces on wall side adjacent to door lever.